intltechventures/Lab.Architecture/Conjectures.md

 ## Meeks 2025 AI Conjectures:

 2025-AI-01: "As the proliferation of AI Agents increases within an enterprise - the resulting explosion in IT costs - will drive enterprises to return to on-premise computing."

+## Meeks Tool Conjecture:

+1. Some of the most expensive mistakes you will ever make - will be when you try to perform a task without the proper tool.
+This will be especially true when you have a one-off task - and think you can get by using the incorrect tool.

+2. Selecting a tool based on an industry analyst magical report - without actually doing a proof-of-concept evaluation - will usually lead to failure of your initiative....and massive rework.

+3. There is rarely a direct correlation between the price and quality of a tool.
+However, there is a strong correlation between a poor tool choice - and its cost.

+4. Just because you can build your own tool - doesn't necessarily mean you should.

+5. Just because there are suitable tools for sale - doesn't mean that you shouldn't build your own.